KSDunne/statement_beauty/TESTING.md

 | User selects a time today < now            | Please select a time in the future.                         | PASS                      |
 | User selects a time and date already taken | That time is already taken, please select a different time. | PASS                      |

-### Notifications and feedback testing for booking a makoever
+### Notifications and feedback testing for booking a makeover

 | Action                                | Notifications and feedback for booking                                                                                       | Does it work as expected? |
 | ------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- | ------------------------- |